Suspect in killing of New York police officer was wanted man

 On Wednesday, Bratton said a “balance” was needed to ensure violent criminals like Howard remained incarcerated.

-Reporting by Joseph Ax; Additional reporting by Katie Reilly; Writing by Joseph Ax; Editing by Toni Reinhold, Bernard Orr
+Reporting by Joseph Ax; Additional reporting by Katie Reilly; Writing by Joseph Ax; Editing by Toni Reinhold